• Skip to primary navigation

 Waiting to go down to the canyoning area

-I think we were all kind of nervous and excited to do the canyoning.
-We suited up and the guides gave us the shortest safety presentation I’ve ever heard.
+When we arrived, we got suited up and the guides gave us the shortest safety presentation I’ve ever heard.

 Canyoning in Arenal - Pure Trek Canyoning